Local structure of classical sequences, regular sequences, and dynamics: Algebraic Realizability

 The resulting sequence~$a=(\fix_n(\theta))$ is the `Lehmer--Pierce' sequence associated to the characteristic polynomial~$x^3-x-1$ (see~\cite{MR1700272} for more on these).
 A calculation shows that

 is a linear recurrence sequence satisfying

 for~$n\ge1$.
-It is an example of a `slowly growing' linear recurrence in the sense of Lehmer~\cite{MR1503118} and Hall~\cite{MR1574113} factorized the first~$100$ terms.
+It is an example of a `slowly growing' linear recurrence in the sense of Lehmer~\cite{MR1503118} and for that reason Hall~\cite{MR1574113} factorized the first~$100$ terms.
 Theorem~\ref{theoremNilpotent} implies that each of the sequences~$\lfloor a\rfloor_p$ for~$p\in\PP$ is algebraically realizable.
 This `local' structure is rather intricate.
 At the prime~$2$ we have

 At the prime~$3$ we have

 At the prime~$5$ the structure is more involved, and we have~$\lfloor a_n\rfloor_5=b_nc_n$ where

 \end{example}